antibland/playground/README.md

   <img src="https://dl.dropboxusercontent.com/u/24799515/img_share/questionnaire.png" alt="">
 </p>

 It's still a work in progress, but the quentionnaire is kind of cool.
-It uses aria to control the start/stop of the animation, and counter-increment to show the current question number.
+It uses [WAI-ARIA][2] to control the start/stop of the animation, and counter-increment to show the current question number.

 To use it, simply include questions.js, a simple `JSON` array, and questionnaire.js, the file containing the object you'll need to instantiate.
 This code should go at the bottom of your page, just before the end of body.